The shifting percent of T3 from T4-T3 conversion

 There is a good reason why circulating T3 levels are “topped up” by the thyroid gland to keep them from falling too low for our individual demands.

-Simple everyday changes like eating more “goitrogens” like broccoli, or going on a fast, can reduce our T4-T3 conversion rate.
+Simple everyday changes like eating more “goitrogens” like broccoli, or going on a fast, may reduce our T4-T3 conversion rate.

 The human species could not have survived in iodine-deficient regions of the world without the adaptation that increases TSH and produces goiter (a swollen thyroid gland) as it pushes the thyroid to secrete extra T3 to compensate for loss of T4.